▸ the_harness_layer v0.9 · early_access _

 03// who_its_for

-If you're a technical founder shipping software and there's nobody else in the building, you're our beachhead.
-If you run an Elixir agency delivering across multiple clients, the same harnesses become shared artifacts your team and your clients can both inspect — specs in the repo, MCP across the team.
+If you're a solo technical founder shipping production code with nobody else in the building, you're the primary buyer.
+If you run an Elixir agency delivering across multiple clients, the same harness becomes a shared artifact — specs in the repo, MCP across the team, contexts as boundaries every engineer respects.

 ▸ Primary